City centre: Overview and related concepts

 The city centre is the (often historical) area of a city where commerce, entertainment, shopping, and political power are concentrated.
 The term is commonly used in many English-speaking countries and has direct equivalents in many other languages.
 However, noticeably, in the United States, the term "downtown" is commonly used to denote a city centre, and in Canada the terms "city centre" and "downtown" are used interchangeably, most notable in the modern, purpose-built cores of former boroughs or newer suburban cities that had no traditional urban core (i.e. North York City Centre and Mississauga City Centre).
 In Australia, the term "Central Business District" is widely used to refer to the city centre, but usage of the term "City Centre" is increasing, especially in Melbourne.
 In South Africa, "CBD" is used in formal contexts, but in informal contexts, the city centre is referred to as "town", and despite the growth of decentralised CBDs such as Sandton and uMhlanga "town" continues to refer to the original CBDs of cities.

 In many cities, the Central Business District (CBD) is within the city centre, but the concept "city centre" differs from the CBD.
 The concept of the "CBD" revolves solely around economic and financial power, but the "city centre" also includes historical, political, and cultural factors.
 A clear example is Paris: La Défense is the central business district of Paris, but it is not the city centre.
-In most larger and/or older cities, the CBD and the city centre will only partially overlap, if at all.
+In most larger and/or older cities, the CBD and the city centre may overlap only partially, if at all.

 A city centre is often the first settled part of a city, which can make it the most historical part of a city: in such cases, it may be known as the "old town" (sometimes capitalized as a proper name).